 Benchmark

-Measures the overhead added by the Prisma tenancy extension compared to direct queries without RLS.
+Measures the overhead added by the Prisma tenancy extension compared with a manual RLS transaction that returns the same tenant-scoped rows.

 What We Measure